 - agreeing that Full stewardship is not suitable for this codebase

 A codebase can come out of the Archive if circumstances change.
-Depending on its circumstances, it may move to Research, Identify, Commit, or Assess.
+Depending on its circumstances, it may move to Research, Identify, Connect, or Assess.

 Eash task has a log where one can log notes.
 We use this to keep track of the contacts we’ve had with the codebase and how the progress is going.
 Beware that tagging someone in the contacts will send email to them with the note and add them as a follower to the card, meaning that they will recieve all future log notes unless removed again.